NJ (908) 688-5577

 Morton’s neuroma is caused by irritation of one or more of the small nerves in the foot, located near the toes.
 The most frequent symptom of Morton’s neuroma is pain in the ball of the foot that worsens while walking.
 Other common symptoms include numbness between the toes and a burning sensation.
 Morton’s neuroma often develops as a result of excessive pressure on the front of the foot, but can also be caused by misalignment of the foot.
 Sometimes, this condition can have no apparent cause.
 If you are experiencing the symptoms of Morton’s neuroma, it is stronglysuggested that you visit a podiatrist for diagnosis and treatment.

 Morton’s neuroma is a very uncomfortable condition to live with.
-If you think you have Morton’s neuroma, contact one of our podiatrists of Advanced Podiatry.
+If you think you have Morton’s neuroma, contact Glenn Davison, DPM of Advanced Podiatry.
 Our doctor will attend to all of your foot care needs and answer any of your related questions.

 Morton’s Neuroma